Blog Details

 Creating and managing a high performing team to achieve results is the key responsibility of a leader.
 Effective leaders establish trusting relationships with team members, set and communicate high expectations, and provide coaching and recognition based on those results.
 It doesn’t matter where people work to these successful leaders.

 Using software for the sole purpose of measuring an employee’s activity communicates a lack of trust for the very people companies have gone to great lengths to hire and retain.
-The reality is, that it is not a management tool, but a workaround for managers unwilling to engage in open, two-way, adult-to-adult communication.
+In my opinion, it is not a management tool, but a workaround for managers unwilling to engage in open, two-way, adult-to-adult communication.

 As a leader in your organization, create trusting relationships and clear expectations supported by frequent two-way communication.
 That’s not hard.
 And you know who is achieving results and who is not.
 As an employee, with more options available, consider the message your company is sending by monitoring your productivity and determine if this is acceptable to you.